mdfw/PubNubDucks/WORKSHOP-FILTER.md

 We need to add our filter and translation function.

 ## Installing a function
-1. Visit the [PubNub adminstration](https://admin.pubnub.com) screen (log in if necessary) and click the "Functions" button on the left.
+1. Visit the [PubNub administration](https://admin.pubnub.com?devrel_gh=pubnubducks_filter) screen (log in if necessary) and click the "Functions" button on the left.
 2. Select your application (probably called "Demo Application").
-3. Create a Module (could be called "ducks", but it does not affect functionality) if it does not exist otherwise.
+3. Create a Module if it does not exist otherwise.
+I called it "duck chat" but the name is there for your information, it does not affect functionality.
 4. Create a Function.
     * Function name: you can choose, I called it "Pre-filter messages"
     * Event Type: `"Before Publish or Fire"`